soaresmilton/soaresmilton/README.md

 - Code review

 ### ❤ Things I like to do day-off:
-Besides being passionate about codes and programming languages, I love RPG games, classic books, comedy series and good beers.
+Besides being passionate about codes and programming languages, I love RPG games, classic books and comedy series.